 - Feature a strong education and outreach component, including permanent educational signage, displays, and other publicity materials

 The Foundation adheres to the definition of renewable energy adopted in the Renewable Energy, Energy Efficiency and Coal Development Law of 1997: The Law states that: “renewable energy resources” includes energy from wind, solar thermal energy, photovoltaic cells and panels, dedicated crops grown for energy production and organic waste biomass, hydropower that does not involve new construction or significant expansion of hydropower dams, and other such alternative sources of environmentally preferable energy.
-“Renewable Energy resources” does not include, however, energy from the incineration, burning or heating of waste wood, tires, garbage, general household institutional and commercial waste, industrial lunchroom or office waste, landscape waste, or construction or demolition debris.
+“Renewable energy resources” does not include, however, energy from the incineration, burning or heating of waste wood, tires, garbage, general household institutional and commercial waste, industrial lunchroom or office waste, landscape waste, or construction or demolition debris.

-Funding for Solar Thermal is limited to up to $100 per square foot of collector area or up to to 50% of the project cost, whichever is less.
+Funding for Solar Thermal is limited to up to $100 per square foot of collector area or up to 50% of the project cost, whichever is less.

 Funding for all other projects is determined on a case-by-case basis.

 The grant process is competitive.
 Some projects may be awarded at lower levels than requested; others may be declined altogether.